-(e) AMOUNTS NOT APPORTIONED TO DESIGNATED RECIPIENTS.--The chief executive officer of a State may expend in an urbanized area with a population of less than 200,000 an amount apportioned under this section that is not apportioned to a designated recipient as defined in section 5307(a) of this title.
+(fe) AMOUNTS NOT APPORTIONED TO DESIGNATED RECIPIENTS.--The chief executive officer of a State may expend in an urbanized area with a population of less than 200,000

-(f) TRANSFERS OF APPORTIONMENTS.--(1) The chief executive officer of a State may transfer any part of the State's apportionment under subsection (a)(1) of this section to supplement amounts apportioned to the State under section 5311(c) of this title or amounts apportioned to urbanized areas under this subsection.
-The chief executive officer may make a transfer only after consulting with responsible local officials and publicly owned operators of public transportation in each area for which the amount originally was apportioned under this section.
+(gf) TRANSFERS OF APPORTIONMENTS.--(1) The chief executive officer of a State may transfer any part of the State's apportionment under subsection (a)(1) of this section to supplement amounts apportioned to the State under section 5311(c) of this title or amounts apportioned to urbanized areas under this subsection.
+The chief executive officer may make a transfer only after consulting with responsible local officials and publicly owned operators of mass public transportation in each area for which the amount originally was apportioned under this section.